tychonievich/fhiso-papers/README.md

-fhiso-papers
+FHISO Papers
 ============

-A backup for submitted FHISO papers
+A backup for submitted FHISO papers; see http://fhiso.org/call-for-papers for more.